SquidDev/urn/ReadMe.md

 on [GitHub](https://github.com/SquidDev/urn).
 You can clone the repo from either location, or download a [zipped version](https://gitlab.com/SquidDev/urn/repository/archive.zip?ref=master).

-You should just be able to execute `run.lua` to launch the REPL, or specify a series of `.lisp` files in order to compile a set of files.
+You should just be able to execute `tacky/cli.lua` to launch the REPL, or specify a series of `.lisp` files in order to compile a set of files.

 You can find some auto-generated [documentation online](https://squiddev.github.io/urn/).
 Hopefully this will be